(Text in bold are rules amended, added and approved by league managers in 2022.)

 MW60 crossover players need to be at least 55 years of age or older.

 Every effort will be made to recruit crossover players from the current MW60 teams before picking up a MW45 crossover player.

-Only if a team is in jeopardy of forfeiting can they recruit a MW45 crossover player who is younger than 55 years old.
+Only if a team is in jeopardy of forfeiting or in need of a catcher can they recruit a MW45 crossover player who is younger than 55 years old.

 2.8: Runner/Fielder collision rule: